Aashish Kaul

-Ashish Kaul is an Indian television actor.
+Aashish Kaul is an Indian television actor.
 He has been associated with the Indian film and television industry since 1995.
-He is known for a wide variety of roles in popular Hindi television shows including Ghutan, Kkusum, Kahaani Ghar Ghar Kii, Kasautii Zindagii Kay, C.I.D., Kumkum – Ek Pyara Sa Bandhan, Ssshhhh...Koi Hai, and Barrister Babu.
+He is known for a wide variety of roles in popular Hindi television shows including Ghutan, Kkusum, Kahaani Ghar Ghar Kii, Kasautii Zindagii Kay, C.I.D., Kumkum – Ek Pyara Sa Bandhan, Ssshhhh...Koi Hai, Barrister Babu and Naagin 7.
 He played the protagonist, Banne Khan, in Afsana Dilwalon Ka, a 2001 Bollywood film directed by J. Om Prakash.